-Media applications are reviewed over the course of 3 elimination rounds.
-In Round 1, panelist review all applications remotely and vote online.
-In the following round panelist meet in person and discuss applications and select Fellowship recipients.
+Folk/Traditional Arts applications are reviewed over the course of 3 elimination rounds.
+In Round 1, panelists review all applications remotely and vote online.
+In the following round panelists meet online and discuss applications and select Fellowship recipients.

 In the preliminary rounds, applications are assigned a number and reviewed anonymously.
-In these rounds panelists are directed to review and score applications by the work samples and work statement only; up-to 8 images and one 5-minute video (selected by the applicant).
+In these rounds panelists are directed to review and score applications by the work samples; 8 images, one 2-minute video, and one 2-minute audio (selected by the applicant).
+In addition, the work statement and cultural statement will also be reviewed by the panel during preliminary rounds.